purplesyringa/blazingio/README.md

 Yes, really.
 The selling point is you don't have to re-learn I/O. It's just magically optimized.

+One thing needs to be stressed: this library **doesn't work with interactive problems**.
+You're likely to encounter TL1 if you attempt to use it in an interactive problem.
+This also means that you have to end the input stream when running the program directly from terminal, typically via ^D on Unix and ^Z on Windows.
+Otherwise the program will appear to hang.

 ## Back up, back up.
 Just how good is this?